-Since the sequence $(u^m)$ is bounded in $\|\cdot\|_{s,r}$ by~\eqref{highbound} and converges to $u$ in~$\|\cdot\|_{1,0}$ by~\eqref{lowbound}, together with the fact that these spaces possess good interpolation properties (essentially as a consequence of the formula~\eqref{cHs}), we immediately obtain that $u^m\to u$ in $\|\cdot\|_{s',r}$ for any real $s'<s$ and that~$u$ also satisfies the bound $\|u\|_{s,r}\leq \La/2$.
-The usual argument then shows (cf.\ e.g.~\cite[Chapter~9]{Ringstrom}) that~$u$ is indeed a solution of the equation $Q(g)=0$ in $(-T,T)\times \ball$, with $T$ small enough, and that~$u$ is bounded by
+Since the sequence $(u^m)$ is bounded in $\|\cdot\|_{s,r}$ by~\eqref{highbound} and converges to $u$ in~$\|\cdot\|_{1,0}$ by~\eqref{lowbound}, together with the fact that these spaces possess good interpolation properties (essentially as a consequence of the formula~\eqref{cHs}), we immediately obtain that $u^m\to u$ in $\|\cdot\|_{s',r}$ for any real $s'<s$ and that~$u$ also satisfies the bound $\|u\|_{s,r}\leq \La$.
+The usual argument then shows (cf.\ e.g.~\cite[Chapter~9]{Ringstrom}) that~$u$ is indeed a solution of the equation $Q(g)=0$ in $(-T,T)\times \bola$, with $T$ small enough, and that~$u$ is bounded by

-as a consequence of~\eqref{highboundbis}.
+as a consequence of~\eqref{highbound}.

-{\em Higher spatial regularity.} Our goal now is to show that, if $u$ satisfies the equation $Q(g)=0$, one can readily show that up to $s$ adapted derivatives of~$u$ can then be controlled in terms of the energy $E_{s,r}[u]$.
+{\em Higher spatial regularity.} Our goal now is to show that, if $u$ satisfies the equation $Q(g)=0$, up to $s$ adapted derivatives of~$u$ can then be controlled in terms of the energy $E_{s,r}[u]$.
 More precisely, need to prove that

 Since $l\geq s+\frac n2+2$ and $p\geq l+s+r+1$, Theorem~\ref{T.peeling} then asserts that